Project Overview

 Why does Victoria need new transmission?

-VNI West will harness renewable electricity from energy zones in both Victoria and New South Wales and improve the reliability and security of electricity supply.
+VNI West will harness renewable electricity from energy zones in both Victoria and New South Wales and maintain the reliability and security of electricity supply.
 VNI West is needed because Australia’s ageing coal-fired generators are exiting the market after decades of great service.
 And more than that, their age and the economics of the electricity market are accelerating these closures.

 The lowest cost replacement for this coal generation is renewable energy from the sun and the wind – backed up by batteries, gas and hydro to smooth the bumps in production.